eggplantpasta/dotfiles/README.md

 ### .gitconfig

 Atlassian's [Sourcetree](https://www.sourcetreeapp.com) makes changes to the [difftool "sourcetree"] and [mergetool "sourcetree"] entries.
 In addition to this the following additions make `git difftool` from the command line use the XCode FileMerge utility.
+Here's a [cool article](https://laravel-news.com/resolving-git-conflicts?utm_medium=email&utm_campaign=The%20latest%20on%20Laravel%2055%20-%20%20169&utm_content=The%20latest%20on%20Laravel%2055%20-%20%20169+CID_6131fb910630e7f339f60ddfa08bb905&utm_source=email%20marketing&utm_term=Watch%20Now) and video tutorial about it.

 ```
 [diff]